MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PreviewProductCarbonFootprintAudit.md

 ms.author: anbichse
 ---

-# (Preview) Product carbon footprint audit in CloudforSustainabilityCarbonDataModel(PreviewProductCarbonFootprintAudit)
+# (Preview) Product carbon footprint audit in Cloud for Sustainability carbon data model(PreviewProductCarbonFootprintAudit)

 Assurance contains the assurance in conformance with Pathfinder Framework.